microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-The switching frequency range of our LLC solution is from 800kHz and 1Mhz.
+The switching frequency range of our LLC solution is from 800kHz and 1MHz.
 To achieve robust operation in this frequency range with a PWM resolution of 250ps, we needed some special PWM module configuration, which will be describe in the following sections.

 <span id="phase-a-pwm"><a name="phase-a-pwm"> </a></span>

 #### __Phase A PWM Setup__

-For a single phase, the LLC primary drive signals should have a fixed duty cycle (just below 50%) and variable frequency, as shown below.
+For a single phase, the LLC primary drive signals should have a fixed duty cycle (50% minus some dead time) and variable frequency, as shown below.
+The voltage loop compensator output modulates the switching frequency of the converter.
 The drive signals to the high side and low side of the primary side half-bridge (before the resonant tank) need to be complementary, with a dead time between the falling edge on the high side drive and the rising edge of the low side drive, and visa-versa.

-In our example firmware, the frequency varies from 800kHz to 1MHz.
+In our example firmware, the frequency can cary from 800kHz (max output voltage) to 1MHz (min output voltage).

 To get this type of waveform from the PWM module, we configured the PWM peripherals in "Independent Edge, dual output mode".